cloudnull/kenova/README.rst

 You should know that the Application installation is not needed.
 If you would like to simply add the kenova functionality to your system you may source the `kenova` file in your `.bashrc` or if you are on a Mac, use the `.profile`

 The installer is simply an application which installs the dependencies for Kenova.
 This also Sets up your system to use Lnova which is a customized nova client used for accessing Legacy Rackspace Cloud Servers.
+After you have installed the dependencies, run the ``setrc.sh`` sciprt which will complete the installation and copy the functions to your home folder.
-After you have installed the script you can simply execute the ``kenova`` command from the CLI and begin managing / monitoring your cloud servers more efficiently.
+To use the application simply execute the ``kenova`` command from the CLI and begin managing / monitoring your cloud servers more efficiently.

 Installation has been tested on :
   * Mac OS X 10.5 +